-DESCRIPTION OF EXPENDITURE COST FUNDING Initiate and award consultant contract to revise and update general MetroAccess ridership and demand projections as well as for specific demographic groups \$99,000 JARC No Purchase of six 19-passenger vehicles and offer MetroAccess scheduling and other resources to be used by Metro Partners experienced in human service transportation.
+DESCRIPTION OF EXPENDITURE COST FUNDING CONTRACT MOD?
+Purchase of five 19-passenger vehicles after operating agreements are signed with partnering organizations and offer MetroAccess scheduling and other resources to be used by Metro Partners experienced in human service transportation.
+Purchase price will be amortized by partnering organizations.
 Create Community Transportation services to attract targeted riders from MetroAccess.
-Attract low-income riders currently using special Medicaid transportation to Metrobus and Metrorail through provision of SmartCards, thereby freeing capacity on Metro Partners for group rides and reducing Medicaid expenditures by the District of Columbia, Maryland and Virginia \$509,100 JARC Yes Initiate and award consultant contract to develop marketing strategy and materials for attracting private funding partners for community transportation \$30,000 JARC No Initiate and award consultant contract to develop and implement revised MetroAccess eligibility process to mainstream riders' transit use to the extent their disabilities will allow 4 \$50,000 JARC No TOTAL \$688,100
+Attract low-income riders currently using special Medicaid transportation to Metrobus and Metrorail through provision of SmartCards, thereby freeing capacity on Metro Partners for group rides and reducing Medicaid expenditures by the District of Columbia, Maryland and Virginia. \$424,250 JARC Yes Add one staff position to revise and update general MetroAccess ridership and demand projections, as well as for specific demographic groups.
+91,700 JARC No Initiate and award consultant contract to develop and implement revised MetroAccess eligibility process to mainstream riders' transit use to the extent their disabilities will allow 4 \$50,000 JARC No TOTAL \$565,950.00